MG-cpu90/assignment1-code-refactor/README.md

-# Assignment 1: HTML, CSS, Git – Code Refactor
+# Assignment 1: HTML, CSS, Git – Code Refactor (Optional Assignment)

 ## Description
 The task for the following assignment, "Coding Bootcamp Assignment #1: Code Refactor Assignment", was to refactor an existing webpage to make it more accessible.